Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Quick Comparison

-We used each kit on genuinely foggy, yellowed headlights — some lightly hazed, some badly oxidised — and judged four things: clarity (how clear the lens comes up), durability (does it include a UV seal, and how long the result lasts before hazing returns), ease of use (hand vs drill, how forgiving the process is), and value (does it do both headlights, price against results).
-The single biggest differentiator was whether a kit sealed the lens — the ones that don't were marked down hard.
+We base our rankings on the ratings and reviews we analyzed across thousands of owner reports — spanning lightly hazed to badly oxidized lenses — weighing four things: clarity (how clear the lens comes up), durability (does it include a UV seal, and how long the result lasts before hazing returns), ease of use (hand vs drill, how forgiving the process is), and value (does it do both headlights, price against results).
+The single biggest differentiator is whether a kit seals the lens — the ones that don't were marked down hard.
 Prices were current at time of writing.

 The Kits, Reviewed